- Total time:

-The Kiss Melons I featured in our last 4PM Panic post were so delicious, I wanted to share one more recipe idea starring these sugary fruits for this week’s edition.
+The Kiss Melons are so delicious, I wanted to share a recipe idea witht them as the star.
 Panzanella salad has long been one of my favorites.
-Back in my college days I worked at a restaurant in Ann Arbor, MI that served the most delicious Italian food.
+Back in my college days, I worked at a restaurant in Ann Arbor, MI that served the most delicious Italian food.
 One of their signature salads was, and still is, the Panzanella Salad.

 Panzanella is a Tuscan salad consisting mainly of bread and tomatoes that is popular in the summer when the ingredients are at their peak.
 It includes chunks of soaked stale bread and tomatoes, oftentimes adding onions and fresh basil, dressed with simple olive oil and vinegar and salt and fresh cracked pepper.
 Here, I’ve added the delicious element of sweet juicy kiss melon and a hint of fresh mint.
 The saltiness of the prosciutto pairs wonderfully with the sweet melon while the bread soaks up the combined dressing and juices.
 This is one of my favorite summertime dishes.